DIY Bocce Ball Court You Can Build in a Weekend

 It was not without a lot of hard work and sweat, I’ll tell you that.
 But gosh it’s worth every second for the fun family memories we have ahead of us.

 We definitely owe this idea of this bocce ball court to Robert’s sister.
-Just after we finished making our fire pit, she noticed that we had this area at the back of our yard that was just the right size and elevation for a small bocce ball court.
+Just after we finished making our fire pit, she noticed that we had this area at the back of our yard that was just the right size and elevation for a small bocce court surface.

 It’s one of our favorite games to play on the beach in the summer, so we took her idea and ran with it.
 (Thanks, Janet!)